OSGeo/PROJ/docs/source/community/rfc/rfc-2.rst

 - Coordinate operations:
     - `coordinate_operation`: synthetic table listing codes for CoordinateOperation (which are refined in conversion, grid_transformation, helmert_transformation, - other_transformation or concatenated_operation tables)
-    - `coordinate_operation_view`: view giving a number of common attribtes shared by the concrete tables implementing CoordinateOperation
+    - `coordinate_operation_view`: view giving a number of common attributes shared by the concrete tables implementing CoordinateOperation
     - `conversion`: table with definitions of Conversion (mostly parameter and values of Projection)
     - `concatenated_operation`: table with definitions of ConcatenatedOperation.
     - `grid_transformation`: table with all grid-based transformations.